-Before your leave hospital, ask your doctor or nurse:
+Before you leave hospital, ask your doctor or nurse:

-How long to wear your compression stockings
+How long to wear your compression stockings if you have been given them

-- Whether you must use any medications - What physical activity you need to do - Ask the pharmacist for an information sheet if you have not been given one. - It is important you follow your medical team's instructions to lower your risk of getting a clot.
+- Whether you must use any medications - What physical activity you can do - Ask the pharmacist for an information sheet if you have not been given one. - It is important you follow your doctor's instructions to lower your risk of getting a clot.